Gyuri1/Flow-to-rule/README.md

 How to install:
 ====
 To install and set up the script, follow these steps:
-	1. Clone the repository to your local machine:git clone https://github.com/yourusername/yourrepository.git
+	1. Clone the repository to your local machine: ```git clone https://github.com/yourusername/yourrepository.git```
-	2. Navigate to the project directory:cd yourrepository
+	2. Navigate to the project directory: cd yourrepository
 	3. Ensure you have Python 3 installed.
 You can check your Python version with:python3 --version

 How to run: